dzinemon/aedge/_posts/2017-12-11-welcome-to-ae.md

 date:   2017-12-09 01:56:55 +0200

-headline: First day in the life of a professional AlphaEdge blogger
+subtitle: First day in the life of a professional AlphaEdge blogger
 categories: momentum
 strategy: momentum
 tags: products